Roaring Fork Motor Nature Trail

 While in the gorgeous Great Smoky Mountains you should save plenty of time to drive or hike the Roaring Fork Motor Nature Trail, the perfect way to see it all!
 Roaring Falls is a mountain stream larger and faster than any other in the surrounding parkland, thus the name Roaring Fork.
-The stream lines the narrow and winding Roaring Fork Motor Nature Trail, the absolutely breathtaking 5.5 mile long one-way loop that highlights the vistas of the surrounding forest and historic buildings.
+The streamlines the narrow and winding Roaring Fork Motor Nature Trail, the absolutely breathtaking 5.5 miles long one-way loop that highlights the vistas of the surrounding forest and historic buildings.
 The various streams, old growth forest, log cabins, grist mills, and other various historic buildings here along the motor trail and hiking trail-heads make this an absolute favorite visitor side trip while in Gatlinburg.